 - Circular saw blade

-- Wrench
+- Offset wrench

 - Rip fence (Guide rule)

+- Front cuff 24

 - Makita genuine battery and charger

 NOTE: Some items in the list may be included in the tool package as standard accessories.
 They may differ from country to country.